Setting the new Precedent for Mobility in Healthcare—Healthcare Meets a Mobile Revolution

 For Rush, as with most hospitals, a primary way for nurses and clinicians to communicate with one another is by phone calls during their shifts.
 The need for high-quality sound is imperative when critical care information needs to be understood and acted upon.
 To have a sled impede efficiency or create more questions for clarification is a major problem.

-iOS phones and devices upgrade yearly, and most people like the benefits and features the latest technology brings.
+iOS phones and devices upgrade yearly, and most people like the benefits and feature the latest technology brings.
 If a hospital wanted to upgrade to take advantage of the latest tech, there would also be the additional cost burden of sled replacement–if there was even a sled option available.
 After trying on and test-driving many of the different sleds available for iOS and finding the same hurdles in performance and cost, Rush knew that if the goal was true mobility with no sacrifice in performance all while trying to cut overall hardware costs they needed an integrated solution in order to utilize Rover to its fullest capabilities, and they needed to think outside of the sled.

 Soft-Scanning: Mobile Decoding Software Solution

 Epic Systems had a solution in mind called soft scanning for its HIS software.
 Epic experimented with integrating barcode scanning into Rover, and when the idea gained serious interest they reached out to the industry innovator in that space, Code.
-With a long 20-year history of solving data capture issues within complicated healthcare workflows, Code’s barcode scanning software was the perfect soft-scan solution they had been looking for to enable Rover the with the zero-miss scanning power it was missing.
+With a long 20-year history of solving data capture issues within complicated healthcare workflows, Code’s barcode scanning software was the perfect soft-scan solution they had been looking for to enable Rover with the zero-miss scanning power it was missing.

-Code’s barcode scanners and the scanning software that powers them, had already made a big name for itself within healthcare, fast becoming a nurse favorite for a few key reasons.
+Code’s barcode scanners and the scanning software that powers them had already made a big name for itself within healthcare, fast becoming a nurse favorite for a few key reasons.
 Foremost being that the scanning software powering each barcode scanner outperformed the competition reading barcodes they couldn’t.
 After careful testing to ensure superior scan quality, Epic partnered with Code to integrate the first software decoding solution, CortexDecoder, into their Rover application.

 As soon as Rush heard that Code’s soft scanning technology would be a feature offered by Epic in Rover 6.0 for iOS, they knew it was the solution that they had been searching for to deploy their mobility workflow and deliver the superior barcode scanning solution their nurses had been asking for.

 Adding Code’s decoding algorithm to the Rover application turned any iOS device running Rover, into a mobile enterprise-grade barcode scanning solution with zero-miss efficiency.
-Rush preferred this solution as a way around using a bulky sleds or multiple devices to accomplish the same tasks all while improving scanning capabilities across the board.
+Rush preferred this solution as a way around using bulky sleds or multiple devices to accomplish the same tasks all while improving scanning capabilities across the board.

 Sign Me Up–CortexDecoder for Epic Rover